clear branding

 • Color palette (e.g., earthy tones for naturalness, bold contrasts for dynamism)

-• Imagery (authentic rather than staged)
+• Visual language (authentic rather than overly staged)

-3. Consistency Over Perfection
+3. Consistency over perfection

-4. Show Personality
+4. Show Your Personality

-5. Conclusion: Authenticity Beats Budget
+5. Conclusion: Authenticity beats budget

 Image: freepik.com